OpenChargingCloud/openPlugnCharge/README.md

 The VDE Application Rule details each process flow for further understanding.
 The figure below shows the overall process with components and flows, which are based on the VDE Application Rule.
 Hubject has the below interfaces exchanged between different components.

 ![capture](https://user-images.githubusercontent.com/44570304/49576965-b2f18600-f946-11e8-8a8c-8df505f5fda0.PNG)
-Figure 1 – The process of an optimized PKI for the Plug &amp; Charge
+Figure 1 – The process of an optimized PKI for the Plug&Charge

 During contract provisioning, several sub processes are also required, which can be divided into four main parts (see Figure 2 – Process map).